-Rumelia Estate is situated on the Upper Thracian Plains, part of the historical and geographical area of Thracia, the cradle of wine manufacturing.
-This area is known for its white and red grapes, while the red grape varietals are most dominant and better renowned.
-The vineyards of Rumelia can be found on the hilly terrains of the Sredna Gora, Rhodope Mountains, and Sakar where the terroir is ideal for the production of grape varietals.
+Rumelia Estate is situated on the Upper Thracian Plains, part of the historical and geographical area of Thracia, the origin of Bulgarian winemaking.
+This area is known for red grape varietals as they are dominant and better renowned.
+The vineyards of Rumelia can be found on the hilly terrains of the Sredna Gora, Rhodope Mountains, and Sakar, where the terroir is ideal for growing vineyards.

-The Rumelia winery was built in 2006 in a town called Panaguriste on the Thracian plains.
-The wines that are produced on the estate are made using the winemaking traditions of the past along with modern equipment and technology to create a unique winemaking style that shows in the characteristics of the wine produced.
-The cellar in which the wines are produced has a production area, an underground barrel cellar, a bottling line, a laboratory, and a testing area which creates a welcoming and cozy environment for guests to experience wine manufacturing.
+Rumelia Winery was built in 2006 in a town called Panaguriste on the Thracian Plains.
+The wines produced on the estate are made using the winemaking traditions of the past, along with modern equipment and technology to create a unique winemaking style that shows in the characteristics of the wine produced.
+The cellar in which the wines are produced has a production area, an underground barrel cellar, a bottling line, a laboratory, and a testing area, which creates a welcoming and cozy environment for guests to experience wine production.

-The grapes that are processed are only of the highest quality and the cellar produces 500-600 tons of grapes annually which amounts to a total of 400-500 thousand bottles per year.
-The barrels in which the grapes are matured are made of French, American and Bulgarian Oak with a capacity of 1000 barriques.
+The processed grapes are only of the highest quality, and the cellar produces 500-600 tons of grapes annually, which amounts to 400-500 thousand bottles per year.
+The barrels are of French, American, and Bulgarian Oak origin with a capacity of 1000 barriques.
 The most common varieties of wine produced at Rumelia are Merlot, Cabernet Sauvignon, and Mavrud.